mattclegg/silverstripe-doc-restructuring/master/cms/docs/topics/commandline.md

 Note that sake processes are currently a little brittle, in that the pid and log files are placed in the site root directory, rather than somewhere sensible like /var/log or /var/run.

-#### To Do

-*  Build sake.bat for windows users
-*  Have a tighter integration between sake and Mark's task runner work.
-For example, we might signal that either sake can run only URLs in the dev/ namespace, or that any action without a "/" is assumed to be a command in the dev/ namespsace.
-*  Add a bunch of task runner tasks to do the command-line-esque things.
-*  If you just run sake, then show a list of possible commands